Waterproofing is the process of making a building's foundation capable of preventing water and moisture intrusion to ensure a dry, safe interior.

 - New footing drain installation: $4,000–$8,000

 Every property is different.
 Soil type, slope, access, and existing damage all affect the price.
-At RooterPal Plumbing, we provide clear, upfront estimates before any work begins.
+At RooterPal Plumbing, we provide precise, upfront estimates before any work begins.

 Neighborhoods We Serve